Complete Reduction for Derivatives in a Transcendental Liouvillian Extension: Introduction

 where $h(x) = x \log(x)^2 -2 x \log(x) +2x$.

-Note that $f(x)$ is the sum of a derivative in $\bQ(x, \log(x))$ and a remainder $1/(x\log(x))$.
-The remainder has an elementary integral $\log(\log(x))$.
-In general, the elementary integrability of remainders in logarithmic extensions can be determined by computing parametric logarithmic parts by \cite[Theorem 5.3]{DGLL2025}.
-On the other hand, $g(x)$ is the sum of a derivative in $\bQ(x, \log(x))$ and a remainder, which is not elementarily integrable.
-Unlike in Example \ref{EX:log1}, the complete reduction renders us a maximal integrable part $h(x)$ of $g(x)$ in $\bQ(x, \log(x))$.
-The above two decompositions of $f$ and $g$ can also be obtained from the algorithms in \cite{CDL2018,DGLW2020}. \end{example}
+Note that $f(x)$ is the sum of a derivative in $\bQ(x, \log(x))$ and a remainder $1/(x\log(x))$, which has an elementary integral $\log(\log(x))$.
+By contrast, $g(x)$ is the sum of a derivative in $\bQ(x, \log(x))$ and a remainder, which is not elementarily integrable.
+The elementary integrability of such remainders in logarithmic extensions can be determined by computing parametric logarithmic parts (see \cite[Theorem 5.3]{DGLL2025}).
+Unlike Risch's algorithm taken in Example \ref{EX:log1}, the complete reduction renders us an integrable part $h(x)$ of $g(x)$ in~$\bQ(x, \log(x))$ and a minimal non-integrable part with respect to the partial ordering defined in \cite[Section 1]{DGLL2025}.